DRL-CASIA/COG-sim2real-challenge/README.md

 Special Note：this is our first demo environment, we will update some new version according to the performance of contestants .

-When the game officially starts, we will provide the baseline algrithom for you.
+When the game officially starts, we will provide the baseline algrithom on this repository.